rdunlop/unicycling-registration/README.md

 1. First create a root-level `base.en.yml` file, and set the "language_name"

-2. Download the appropriate rails i18n file from the rails-i18n project (rails.xx.yml)

-3. Add the language to the `all_available_languages` in the EventConfiguration class
+2. Add the language to the `all_available_languages` in the EventConfiguration class

-4. Choose the language in your Event Configuration.
+3. Choose the language in your Event Configuration.

 * app/views/layouts/application.rb - Ensure that the 'lang' attribute is appropriately set.